November 14, 2024

 The agreement should also document the conditions for revenue distribution including timing and method of payment for partners.
 Decision making protocols including voting rights or approval processes should be defined to prevent conflicts especially in product development or go to market strategies.
 An agreement should also include details about what happens if one limited liability company dissolves, or if the business partnership is ended by one of the parties.

-Evaluating a SaaS business partnership means finding the perfect synergy where platforms and expertise come together to create something greater than the sum of their parts.
 Look for business partners with shared ambitions and a growth mindset, a company that sees the partnership as a path to innovation and mutual success - not just a transactional relationship.
 History is usually a good input here.

 Consider the partner’s industry reputation, especially their track record on reliability, customer support, innovation, and compliance - qualities that can elevate your brand.
 Or, if lacking, hinder it.
 Evaluate their tech capabilities and development agility.
 A partner who can innovate and adapt quickly is usually the best type of partner.

 Look beyond capital or funding and find partners with strong customer relationships, unique insights or complementary customer bases.
 The right business partnership can open up new networks and opportunities that go far beyond immediate revenue - specially in the world of SaaS.
-Prioritize partners with the right balance of technical expertise, customer centric values and ambition—a partner who can grow and scale with your business structure, and add value to your offerings and brand.

 Aligning business models means your pricing strategies, revenue streams and target markets don’t just coexist but complement each other.
 Look for a partner whose business model fits alongside yours whether it’s subscription based, freemium or enterprise focused.
-When business models align, the partnership flows and creates a seamless experience for customers and reduces friction for sales teams.

 Think about how your customer journeys intersect.
 Do your potential business partners cater to the same customer segments or can they help you reach new ones?
 A well aligned business model extends your reach and deepens your market impact.
-Pricing strategies should not compete with each other.
-For example a partner with similar pricing allows for smoother upsells and bundled offerings, driving joint growth without confusing customers or conflicting with your brand.

 In short, aligned models help you co-create value, amplify growth potential and unlock markets that would otherwise be out of reach.
-When partnering with larger platforms with existing customer bases and app marketplaces align pricing, packaging and go to market strategies to “sell the way their customers buy”.
+When partnering with larger platforms - with existing customer bases and app marketplaces - align pricing, packaging and go to market strategies to “sell the way their customers buy."

-A SaaS partnership is built on trust, transparency and due diligence so a thorough background check is essential to avoid surprises down the line.
-Before committing look into your potential partner’s legal standing and reputation.
+Before committing, look into your potential partner’s legal standing and reputation.
 Check for any ongoing lawsuits or unresolved issues that could impact the business partnership.
 Red flags like a history of broken agreements or legal troubles are often a sign to pause and reconsider.

 Make sure you understand their legal entity status especially around data privacy and compliance obligations, and whether or not they pay taxes.
 SaaS partnerships often involve sharing customer data or integrating across platforms so your partner’s compliance with regulations (like GDPR or CCPA) affects your own compliance and customer trust.